CIMX-FM

-CIMX-FM (88.7 MHz, Pure Country 89) is a commercial radio station in Windsor, Ontario, Canada.
-It primarily serves Essex County, but has a signal that reaches the entire Detroit-Windsor metropolitan area.
-It is owned by Bell Media and airs a country format.
-CIMX's studios and offices are located on Ouellette Avenue in Windsor.
+CIMX-FM (88.7 FM, "89X") is a radio station in Windsor, Ontario.
+Owned by Bell Media, it broadcasts a modern rock format.
+Its studios and offices are located on Ouellette Avenue in Windsor, while its transmitter is located off Smith Industrial Drive in Amherstburg.

-CIMX has an effective radiated power (ERP) of 78,200 watts, with a maximum of 100,000 watts.
-The transmitter is located off South Industrial Drive in Amherstburg.
+CIMX has an effective radiated power (ERP) of 78,200 watts, with a maximum of 100,000 watts; it primarily serves the Detroit–Windsor metropolitan area, and surrounding areas of Ontario (Essex County and Chatham-Kent), Michigan (Ann Arbor) and Ohio (Toledo).

 History

 CKWW-FM

 What is now CIMX first signed on the air on July 10, 1967, as CKWW-FM.
 It was co-owned with CKWW but was separately programmed.
 The stations shared studios and offices at 1150 Ouellette Avenue.

 CKWW-FM had an MOR/easy listening format.
 The station added evening progressive rock programming in the fall of 1970.

 Om FM

 The following April, the station changed its call sign to CJOM-FM and the progressive format went full-time.
 Om FM (pronounced "Ohm FM") distinguished itself from its Detroit competitors WRIF, WWWW and WABX by emphasizing Canadian talent.

 By 1976, the album rock sounds of "Om FM" had faded away and the station was again programming MOR and easy listening music.